judofyr/bankid-api/README.md

 response_auth_key =             HMAC_SHA256(secret_key, 'responseAuthenticationKey')
 ```

+### Public keys

+The Java applet includes five pairs of keys (included in this repo as
+`keys/1a.pub` to `keys/5b.pub`).
+I haven't quite figured out what the different
+keys mean.

 ### Secret key encryption

 The secret key is encrypted using the server's public key (RSA).
+At the moment
+it seems that it uses `keys/5a.pub`.

 ### Data encryption